-However, rather than wring our hands over the rise of automation, we have to prepare ourselves to find ways to add value to our firms.
+Instead of succumbing to automation, we have to prepare ourselves to find ways to add value to our firms.
 That is, accounting professionals should understand how new technologies such as robotic process automation (RPA) can impact our professions.
 Likewise, businesses and firms should also understand what the disadvantages and the benefits of shifting to RPA are.

 Leverage Your Skills

-Moreover, rather than compete with automated processes, accountants should seek to complement their software programs.
-This can be done by positioning one’s self as a trusted advisor who can do more than handle tax returns and audits.
+To increase your value, you can positioned yourself as a trusted advisor who can do more than handle tax returns and audits.

 Move to the Cloud

 Many accounting activities such as invoice processing can now be automated.
-To streamline your work processes and improve data security, introduce your team to cloud-based business accounting software such as Xero.
+To streamline your work processes and improve data security, introduce your team to cloud-based business accounting software such as Xero or Quickbooks.
 As your firm adopts new accounting tools and moves certain processes to the cloud, your team can become more productive and start devoting their time to other value-adding tasks.

 Get Your Staff’s Buy-In

 As with any change, it is crucial to involve your staff – and even your clients – in your transition to automated processes.
-Listen to your clients to find out what they need, and consider soliciting their suggestions as to what technologies should be adopted in your firm.
-The same can be done with your staff: consult your workflow experts on what needs to be done, and how.
+Listen to your clients to find out what they need and consider soliciting their suggestions as to what technologies should be adopted in your firm.
+The same can be done with your staff: consult your workflow experts on what and how it needs to be done.

 Change Your Perspective